Poranthera microphylla: Description

 Poranthera microphylla is a decumbent or more or less upright, slender, densely branched, annual herb up to 30 cm high.
 It has soft, smooth branches, egg to spoon-shaped blue-grey leaves, thin, usually 4-15 mm long, 8-15 cm wide, margins more or less flat or slightly recurved, petiole 2-5 mm long, apex blunt or rounded and mostly with a short, triangular point.
 The flowers are in a corymb about 0.3-0.8 cm across, petals white or pink, bracts narrowly egg-shaped, up to about 4 mm long and on a pedicels to 1.5 mm.
 Flowering occurs mostly from September to April and the fruit is a 3-lobed capsule 1.5-2 cm in diameter, white and warty.

 Taxonomy and naming

 Poranthera microphylla was first formally described in 1833 by Adolphe-Théodore Brongniart and the description was published in Annales des Sciences Naturelles.
 The specific epithet (microphylla) means "small leaved".

 Distribution and habitat

 Small poranthera is a widespread species and grows in dry, montane forest, woodland and grassland in New South Wales, Victoria, Western Australia, Tasmania, Queensland and the Australian Capital Territory.
+It is also native to New Zealand where it is very uncommon in the top of the South Island.